rackerlabs/support-how-to/content/cloud-backup/best-practices-for-cloud-backup.md

 -   User data under `/home`
 -   Systems configuration files under `/etc`

-**Note:** Do not compress your data before it is backed up.
+**Note:** Do not compress your data before you back it up.
 Doing so defeats the backup deduplication, which is typically more efficient than simple file compression.
 Deduplication works across all files in all snapshots and stores only the new data.
 Deduplication almost always saves you more storage space and money during the backup process than simple compression does.

 We *do not support* backing up the following items: